austin020269/Cryptocurrencies/README.md

 UT Bootcamp Module 18 Challenge

 ## Project Overview
-Use unsupervised machine learning methodology to investigate a dataset of different cryptocurrencies and develop trends to deliver investment possibilities to Martha's firm, Accountability Accounting.
-During this process, we learned how to cluster, transform and process data using PCA.
+Use unsupervised machine learning methodology to investigate a dataset of different cryptocurrencies and develop trends to deliver an investment portfolio to Martha's firm, Accountability Accounting.
+During this process, we learned how to cluster, transform and process data by reducing data dimensions and principal companents using PCA.

 ## Resources
 Data Sources provided to analyze and minipulate included: